Toutouwai/headingscase/README.md

 ![](https://user-images.githubusercontent.com/1538852/28913812-6e007eba-788d-11e7-803a-ca22bbf538dd.gif)

+There can be situations where the results need manual correction: proper names, acronyms, etc.

 ## Exceptions for small words

 Certain short English prepositions and conjunctions (three letters or less) are excluded from capitalisation when title case is applied.
 Edit the `exceptions` array in the plugin source code if you want to customise this list of exceptions.